NoamRabi/dbbench_pliops_integration/README.md

 Known issues
 ============
-1. On Ubuntu machine you could have issues with the number of open files, it can cause downgrade of perofrmance or erros during run, for more details and solution it's recomended to track the instruction at increase_number_of_open_files.txt
+1. On non-pliops runs we may encounter issues with the number of open files, it can cause db bench to get stuck during run, for more details and solutions please track the instructions at increase_number_of_open_files.txt

-2. If there are linkage error related to gflags during cmake, please track the instruction at install_shared_gflags.txt
+2. During cmake we may face linkage errors related to gflags, please track the instruction at install_shared_gflags.txt

 Supported benchmarks